 What are the most important factors that make a nation thrive?
 What is more important: the welfare of a people or corporate interest?
 Will Donald Trump’s fossil fuelled America First policies plunge the world’s leading economy into mediocrity?
 Which nations are best poised to lead the world into a more sustainable future.
 These are a few of the questions that SolAbility’s 2017 guide to the upside-down world of Sustainable Competitiveness deals with.

 Germany added 2.3 GW of new onshore wind capacity in the first half of 2017.
 Though it failed to meet the target last year, the Renewable Energy Act set annual target of installing 2.5 GW new solar capacity.
 Add in a warm autumn and the winter storms Xavier and Herwart, and it is easy to see how renewables supplied 44.1 per cent of Germany’s energy in October.

 Though black-outs are common occurrences in North America, they are virtually unknown in Germany.
 Philip Hiersemenzel of the Berlin-based storage pioneer Younicos, explained this is “because our grid is very strong am there are lots of fall back options.”
-So what is the significance of the first European battery park to black start the grid?
+How important is it when the first European battery park black starts the grid?

 More than 500 start-ups, from 66 countries, made submissions.
 Though the Start-up Energy Transition Tech Festival is a German Energy Agency (Dena) initiative, even a casual perusal of literature reveals its’ international character.
 The General Secretary of the United Nations Framework Convention on Climate Change and Director General of the International Renewable Energy Agency (IRENA) were among the presenters.
 The list of speakers included representatives from the Rocky Mountain Institute and Hyperloop Technologies.
 So why didn’t any Canadian clean-tech companies make the top 100?